Swaziland's Flora Database:

-Protea roupelliae Meisn. ssp. hamiltonii Beard ex Rourke
+Protea roupelliae Meisn. subsp. hamiltonii Beard ex Rourke

 Growth form: Shrub

 Description (Compton's Flora of Swaziland*):

 Protea roupelliae - Robust small tree with single short trunk, up to 5 m high.
 Leaves stalkless, erect, enclosing terminal flower-head, silvery-silky, veins prominent, blunt or slightly pointed, margin and tip horny, c 12 cm long x 2—2,5 cm wide, widest beyond middle.
 Heads up to 12 cm long, usually less, not widely open, basal stalk covered by numerous small bracts, principal bracts up to c 5 cm long X 1 cm wide, innermost bracts soft, loose, narrowly spoon-shaped, longer than flowers, bearded at tip.
 Perianth hairy, style with distinct kink 1 cm from end; general colouring pale pinkish.

 * Where species names have changed, these have been matched according to herbarium specimens quoted in this publication.